PSU-Security-Universe/sqlright/INSTALL.md

 * Docker for bisecting MySQL bug repors

 Due to the large size of the pre-compiled binaries, we exclude the steps to build the `sqlright_mysql_bisecting` docker.
 To bisect `MySQL` bug reports, pull the `sqlright_mysql_bisecting` docker from the `Docker Hub`

+### Troubleshooting

+- the Docker image building process failed or stucked

+  * clean the Docker environment via `sudo docker system prune --all`
+  * rebuild the image